harvester/docs/docs/networking/best-practice/single-nic-non-vlan-aware-switch.md

 Description: Harvester is built on top of Kubernetes, and uses the [CNI](https://github.com/containernetworking/cni) as the interface between network providers and Kubernetes pod networking.
 Naturally, we implement the Harvester network based on CNI.
 Moreover, the Harvester UI integrates the network configuration in order to provide a user-friendly way to configure networks for VMs.
 ---

-# Best Practice for Non VLAN-aware Switch
+# Single NIC with Non VLAN-aware Switch

 In this best practice guide for "non VLAN-aware" switch, also known as "dummy" switch, we will introduce Harvester VLAN network and external switch configuration for common scenario.

 ## Architecture

 Hardware:

 - Three Harvester servers with only one single port network card.
 - One or more "non VLAN-aware" switch(es).

 Network Specification:

 - The host and the VM networks are in the same subnet.

 Cabling:

 - The Harvester servers are connected to the switch in a port from `1` to `3`.

 The following diagram illustrates the cabling used for this guide: